natanfudge/Crashy/features.md

 - Expose and document API
 - 'New Crash' button (maybe home and 'new crash' will be seperated in the future)
 - Parse vanilla crashes
+- Log failures in crash report parsing for decently large reports, so we can identify ourselves more crashes that are not being parsed correctly.
+- Stricter verifying to find cases where verifying succeeds but crash log looks completely wrong, possible by checking strings exist when skipping them.
+Because that is slower maybe add a 'strict' flag that is only used on the server.